 Our work offers a foundation of academic research and bold new thinking on critical issues at the intersection of technology innovation and regulation.
-The Evolution of Regulation and Innovation Project explores the relationship between regulation in this sector and innovation with attention to policy changes and how they affect economic outcomes both for consumers and the larger economy.
+We explore the relationship between regulation in this sector and innovation with attention to policy changes and how they affect economic outcomes both for consumers and the larger economy.

 Our work brings increased focus on key elements of international trade that may otherwise not receive full attention.
 Our Georgetown on the Hill series has featured numerous specific trade discussions.

-Our work advances understanding of the economics of the rail industry and promotes sound policymaking.
+Our work in transportation, energy and communications, advances understanding of the economics of the infrastructure industry and promotes sound policymaking.